Rolling Start Check

 - Stop working during rest at least 15 seconds before the beginning of the next interval.

-- Wait for the next round to start on the PM5.
+- For Concept2 users: Wait for the next round to start on the PM5.
 If your first stroke starts before that, it will be considered a rolling start.